Using novel high-resolution remote sensing datasets to research environmental inequality in U.S. cities.

 While air quality in U.S. cities has improved over the last few decades, there is evidence of substantial intra-urban variability in pollutant distributions, inequities in pollutant exposure as a function of community demographics, and of demonstrative differences in health and life expectancy as a result.

-Our ability to explain and predict intra-urban pollutant variability and address air quality health disparities through decision-making has been severely limited by the lack of concentration measurements at spatial scales that resolve steep pollutant gradients (sub-kilometer).
+Our ability to explain and predict intra-urban pollutant variability and address air quality inequalities through decision-making has been severely limited by the lack of concentration measurements at spatial scales that resolve steep pollutant gradients (sub-kilometer).
 In the case of reactive gases with short atmospheric lifetimes, intra-urban spatiotemporal variability cannot be captured with traditional monitoring approaches.

-This work is done in collaboration with Jeff Geddes at Boston University, Caroline Nowlan at the Harvard-Smithsonian Center for Astrophysics, Jay Al-Saadi and Laura Judd and NASA Langley Research Center, Kim Fields at the UVA Carter G. Woodson Institute for African-American and African Studies, Brian McDonald at NOAA, Kang Sun at the University of Buffalo, and Phil Chodrow at the University of California Los Angeles.
+This work is done in collaboration with Jeff Geddes at Boston University, Caroline Nowlan at the Harvard-Smithsonian Center for Astrophysics, Jay Al-Saadi and Laura Judd and NASA Langley Research Center, Kim Fields at the UVA Carter G. Woodson Institute for African-American and African Studies, Brian McDonald at NOAA, Kang Sun at the University of Buffalo, Arlene Fiore at MIT, and Phil Chodrow at the University of California Los Angeles.